Rasbandit/JS-Toy-Problems/README.md

 ## Cart

 The idea of this one was to try and spend multiple days spread over a few weeks where they built something that felt more real and usable.
 Also this would help for when students want to build a cart and now you could have them pull up their toy problems for a starting point.

-## Broken Problems

-Everyone of these problems does not work.
-With each one you can solve it by only modifying existing lines, there is not a need to write more lines of code.
-This is could be a good starting place for teaching the students how to troubleshoot using the scientific method (more on this per request).

 ## Teaching topics